xiaomingfu2013/DelaySSAToolkit.jl/docs/src/index.md

 Pkg.instantiate()
 ```
 for the first time after installation.
-To run the examples in the Tutorials section, Catalyst.jl has to be install by
+To run the examples in the Tutorials section, Catalyst.jl has to be installed by
 ```julia
 using Pkg
 Pkg.add("Catalyst")